RaddishAI/css2.0/README.md

 ## 🚀 Features

+- **Authentication Page**:
-- Authentication Page: Login and register functionality with form validation.
-Password requirements: minimum 8 characters.
+  - Login and register functionality with form validation.
+  - Password requirements: minimum 8 characters.

+- **Feed Page**:
-- Feed Page: View post thumbnails, create new posts, and utilize search and sort functionality.
+  - Search and sort posts.
+  - Create new posts.
+  - Posts are displayed vertically in a clean, responsive layout.

+- **Profile Page**:
-- Profile Page: User profile with a profile image, bio, and social links.
-Display of followers, following, and user posts.
-Editable social media links and user bio.
+  - Includes a profile banner, profile picture, and user bio.
+  - Allows editing of social media links and bio.
+  - Posts section with an edit option for individual posts.
+  - Profile banner and picture can be enlarged when clicked.

+- **Responsive Design**:
-- Responsive Design: Fully responsive layout using TailwindCSS.
+  - Optimized for all screen sizes using TailwindCSS.

-- Note that most of the functionalities are not actually working, like follow/unfollow and such.
-If you edit SoMe-links and bio, its only stored locally on the spesific page and get ereased after.
+> **Note**: Many features, like follow/unfollow and post editing, are only stored locally and do not persist.

 ---